wirebits/PicoWQuack/README.md

 9. Type your script and click on Run button.<br>
 -The script executes!<br>
 -To code Raspberry Pi Pico W, use Thonny IDE.<br>

+# Note
+Add a new line at the end of the script.

 <h1>Key Features</h1>
 <b>1.
 Simple and clean webpage for type scripts.</b><br>